jerichlee2/aeren/csv/jerich_mantra.md

 - Live today as it may be your last

 Long-Term Goals:
 - B.S.
-Engineering Mechanics
+Engineering Mechanics & Mathematics

 Short-Term Goals:
 - School
-- SEM
+- SEM & Friends

-- Friends
+Visualize the Day: